htanmo/tpad/README.md

 ## Note

-- In case of a `.tpad` file being present in the cwd `tpad` will read todos from the same file, even if `TASKPAD` env varible is set.
+- In case of a `.tpad` file being present in the current working directory `tpad` will read todos from the local file, even if `TASKPAD` env variable is set.
 - Binary for the compiled project can be found under `./target/release/` with the binary name as `tpad` with os specific executable extension.

 ## How to build